-- SECTION 1.
-The Legislature finds and declares the following: - 2 (a) During 2004 2002, approximately 140 children in California - 3 were officially reported as having died as a result of abuse or - 4 neglect.
-The State Death Review Council has concluded that - 5 official reports of child abuse deaths represent a significant - 6 undercount of the actual number of child abuse and neglect - 7 fatalities.
+- 1 SECTION 1.
+The Legislature finds and declares the following: - 2 (a) During 2002, approximately 140 children in California were - 3 officially reported as having died as a result of abuse or neglect. - 4 The State Death Review Council has concluded that official reports - 5 of child abuse deaths represent a significant undercount of the - 6 actual number of child abuse and neglect fatalities.

-- 8 (b) A child's death from abuse or neglect often leads to calls - for reform of the public child protection system.
-Without accurate - 10 and complete information about the circumstances leading to the child's death, public debate is stymied and the reforms, if adopted at all, may do little to prevent further tragedies.
+(b) A child's death from abuse or neglect often leads to calls for reform of the public child protection system.
+Without accurate and complete information about the circumstances leading to the child's death, public debate is stymied and the reforms, if adopted at all, may do little to prevent further tragedies.

-- (c) Providing public access to juvenile case files in cases where a child fatality occurs as a result of abuse or neglect will promote public scrutiny and an informed debate of the circumstances that led to the fatality thereby promoting the development of child protection policies, procedures, practices, and strategies that will reduce or avoid future child deaths and injuries. - (d) The current procedures for accessing information about a child's death from abuse or neglect are costly, at times resulting in lengthy delays in the release of that information, fail to provide adequate guidance for what information should and should not be disclosed, and permit significant variation from one jurisdiction to another in the nature and extent of the information released. - (e) The federal Child Abuse Prevention and Treatment Act (42 U.S.C.
-Sec.
-5106a; hereafter CAPTA) provides grants to states whose laws allow public disclosure of findings and information in cases of child abuse or neglect that resulted in a child fatality.
-The CAPTA disclosures are an explicit exception to general confidentiality laws and are intended to ensure that the public has access to information in order to prevent tragedies from recurring.
-California receives funds under CAPTA that are used to support its child protection system and the state is therefore obligated to comply with the public disclosure provisions of CAPTA. - (f) It is the intent of the Legislature to maximize public access to juvenile case files in cases where a child fatality occurs as a result of child abuse or neglect by removing legal impediments to public agency disclosure of these records while also ensuring that basic privacy protections are consistently afforded. - (e) Thus, it is the intent of the Legislature to maximize public access to juvenile case files in cases where a child fatality occurs as a result of child abuse or neglect by both providing for an administrative release of certain documents without the filing of a legal petition pursuant to paragraph (2) of subdivision (a) of Section 827 of the Welfare and Institutions Code, while also ensuring that basic privacy protections are consistently afforded, and by enacting reforms to the current process of filing a petition pursuant to paragraph (2) of subdivision (a) of Section 827 of the Welfare and Institutions Code that will offer clarifying guidance to juvenile courts of the legal standards that apply to those petitions and an expedited process for their disposition.
+- (c) Providing public access to juvenile case files in cases where a child fatality occurs as a result of abuse or neglect will promote public scrutiny and an informed debate of the circumstances that led to the fatality thereby promoting the development of child protection policies, procedures, practices, and strategies that will reduce or avoid future child deaths and injuries. - (d) The current procedures for accessing information about a child's death from abuse or neglect are costly, at times resulting in lengthy delays in the release of that information, fail to provide adequate guidance for what information should and should not be disclosed, and permit significant variation from one jurisdiction to another in the nature and extent of the information released. - (e) Thus, it is the intent of the Legislature to maximize public access to juvenile case files in cases where a child fatality occurs as a result of child abuse or neglect by both providing for an administrative release of certain documents without the filing of a legal petition pursuant to paragraph (2) of subdivision (a) of Section 827 of the Welfare and Institutions Code, while also ensuring that basic privacy protections are consistently afforded, and by enacting reforms to the current process of filing a petition pursuant to paragraph (2) of subdivision (a) of Section 827 of the Welfare and Institutions Code that will offer clarifying guidance to juvenile courts of the legal standards that apply to those petitions and an expedited process for their disposition. - (f) In petitions governed by paragraph (2) of subdivision (a) of Section 827 of the Welfare and Institutions Code, the Legislature has concluded that when a dependent child dies within the jurisdiction of the juvenile court, the presumption of confidentiality for juvenile case files evaporates and the requirement of an expedited decision becomes manifest, because community reaction to the child's death may abate with the passage of time and, without a prompt investigation and assessment, the opportunity to effect positive change may be lost. - 39 SEC.
+2. Section 826.7 is added to the Welfare and Institutions 40 Code, to read: